djthorpe/gopi/README.md

 # Contributing and License

 This repository is released under the Apache License.
-Please see the file [LICENSE](LICENSE.md) for a copy of this license and for a list of the conditions for redistribution and use.
+Please see the LICENSE file in the root of the repository for a copy of this license and for a list of the conditions for redistribution and use.

 I welcome contributions, feature requests and issues.
 In order to contribute, please fork